 There are hundreds of conditions that a given drug may be effective at treating.
 However, it’s impossible to know which conditions a drug may improve until it is tried by real-world patients.

 Prior to the 1962 regulations, it cost a drug manufacturer an average of $74 million dollars (2020 inflation-adjusted) to develop and test a new drug for safety before bringing it to market.
 Once the FDA had approved it as safe, efficacy testing was performed by the third-party American Medical Association.

 The AMA would collect data from its 144,000 physicians members on the efficacy of different drugs for various conditions.
 Once it was determined which conditions a drug was or was not effective for, the results would be published in the Journal of the American Medical Association (JAMA).
-The AMA would only give its seal to drugs which it had determined were safe and effective for specific conditions.
+The AMA would only give its seal to drugs that it had determined were safe and effective for specific conditions.